Reaching Nature Connection

 Collaboratively taught by Erin Boehme, Kelly Villarruel, and Lia Grippo

-Join us for two weekend explorations of how to incorporate nature into early childhood education.
-The first weekend (April 7–8) will focus on storytelling and the ways that stories can contain lessons of nature connection.
-The second weekend (April 14–15), "Fire, Knives, Sticks, and Bones," will dive into the importance of risk to healthy childhood development of confidence, competence, and self-regulation.
+Join us for this weekend exploration of how to incorporate nature into early childhood education.
+The conference, titled "Fire, Knives, Sticks, and Bones," will dive into the importance of risk for the healthy childhood development of confidence, competence, and self-regulation.

 Attending this conference has changed the way I parent my children and how I educate my students.
 I've learned to be a facilitator of wonder to help this generation of kids to fall deeply in love with nature and earth so that it is something they will hopefully someday protect fiercely.

 - Erna Barenio, participant in March 2017 conference at Earthaven

 Reaching Nature Connection is an annual outdoor conference based on forest schools, wilderness awareness, and early childhood education.
 The conference is designed for beginners and experienced educators alike, as well as therapists, administrators, homeschool families, camp counselors, grandparents, and parents who have an interest in developmentally appropriate nature mentoring for children.